ncheymbamalu/youtube-video-etl-pipeline/data/README.md

-## This sub-directory contains the video transcripts and their embeddings.
+## This sub-directory contains the YouTube video transcripts and their embeddings.